jdx/twentyone/README.md

 * Firefox compatibility (-moz and stuff)
 * Show past habits if they exist
 * Look into integrating with other sites (Facebook posting?)
-* Allow admin to delete users
-* Allow admin to reset password
-* Make a logo, put it on jeffdickey.info
 * Allow facebook login to redirect on FbGraph::Exception
 * Notifications (email, google calendar, ics) with a time
 * If shit gets hairy: LINODE
 * Instead of asking for when the user wants to start, keep shifting the start date up so the first day is the day they start.
-* Remove start date from form and database if possible
+* Remove start date from form and database if possible - add current_habit to user, make start_date a method
+* Long polling (websockets?) to update sms and stuff